margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Love ##
 Love - a sacrifice for a team, a family, a church.
 Healthy communication filled with joy, honesty, appreciation, openness, and validation.
-The trust to be able to pick oneself back up and restore to wholeness, clarity, and even better dynamics falling into an attraction to a common purpose, a common rhythm, a common heart.
+The trust to be able to pick oneself back up and restore to wholeness, clarity, and even better dynamics.
+Falling into an attraction to a common purpose, a common rhythm, a common heart.
 A kiss of a heart-to-heart connection echoing and resounding throughout the universe that rings like church bells forever and ever.
 A compromise to put a stop to the envy.
 Romantic fun and sense of humor.